 - CREAM: Argus policies grant access to grid users to access CREAM-CE computing resources.
-When a new user job is submitted to CREAM the site Argus instance is requested to accept or deny the job submission based on the site Argus policy. - WN/gLExec: Pilot jobs can be mapped to a specific grid user based on Argus policy response instead of SCAS.
-Pilot jobs are mapped to grid users into WN using the LCMAPS C PEP Plug-in to contact the Argus framework.
+When a new user job is submitted to CREAM the site Argus instance is requested to accept or deny the job submission based on the site Argus policy. - WN/gLExec: Pilot jobs can be mapped to a specific grid pool account based on an Argus policy response instead of SCAS.
+On the worker node, the LCMAPS C PEP Plug-in (instead of the LCMAPS SCAS Plug-in) contacts the Argus framework and forwards the response to gLExec, which enforces the mapping.
 In the Argus deployment scenario (similar to the SCAS deployment scenario) the LCAS framework is redundant.
-In future releases of gLExec the LCAS framework can be switched off and in a later stage complete be removed from the system.
+In gLExec the LCAS framework can be switched off and latest releases completely removed from the system.